BreatheManually/DSA4262-helix/README.md

     sudo apt install python3 python3-pip -y
     ```

-3. Navigate to chosen directory and clone the repository:
+3. Navigate to any directory of your choice and clone the repository:

     ```bash
     git clone https://github.com/BreatheManually/DSA4262-helix.git